CVTJNII/FlapjackConfigurator/README.md

         - "datagen-[78]"
 ```

-Most (but not all) of the options are passed through directly to the API (This is logged at debug level)
+Most (but not all) of the options are passed through directly to the API (This is logged at debug level).
 notification_media and notification_rules are merged down with the per contact rule with the highest precidence, contact defaults, and then baseline_options.

 Use
 ===

-WARNING: Will log passwords/API tokens at debug log level!
+WARNING: Passwords/API tokens will be logged at debug log level!

 Command Line
 ------------